chatek87/yumby/README.md

 #####  code KY Software Development 1 capstone project  </code>

-yumby is a recipe keeper console application written in C#.
+yumby is a console application written in C# that allows a user to enter, store, and recall recipe information.
-I wanted to make an application that could store recipes and easily adjust ingredient quantities based upon how many servings were desired per a particular recipe.
+yumby also allows a user to easily adjust a recipe to suit the desired number of portions served.

+yumby handles persistent data by serializing a dictionary<string RecipeName, Recipe> to JSON.
+Each recipe entry is saved as a Recipe object, which contains fields detailing the ingredients, quantities, and instructions pertinent to the recipe.

 features list: